travlatrusn01/hashish/DEVNOTES.md

 #### Key Generator

 - When users select the (optional) **Pattern** option, warn them with a message that says it will significantly reduce the amount of password attempts, and that it should only be used if they are sure that this is your password's pattern.
-- When users select a certain password length, warn them by saying how long it **could** take based on previous records.
+- When users select a certain password length, warn them by saying how long it **could** take based on usage statistics.

 ## Exceptions